Congratulations to the UMass Law Class of 2021.

-This page contains information specific to the law school and will be updated as new information becomes available.
+This page contains information specific to UMass Law's 2021 Commencement and will be updated as new information becomes available.

-You must submit an application for diploma to the University Registrar’s Office.
+You must apply online for graduation.
 If you have yet to submit your application, please do so promptly.
-You can access this form at the Registrar’s webpage.

 Caps & gowns

 Law Class of 2021: You can order your regalia here.
 Please know that you need to register for your regalia by February 20, 2021, to receive it in time for the virtual ceremony.
 All orders will receive a tracking email once the package has been sent.